Who is responsible for repairs to my council leasehold property?

 If the work needed falls under your responsibilities you can use your own chosen contractor to undertake the works and you will be responsible for paying them in full.

-- the external structure of the building (excluding the entrance door, but not the frame, to individual flats)
+- the external structure of the building (including the entrance door to the flat)

 - external walls